How to become licensed as a Resident Producer

 The NIPR "Help" web page includes User Guides and Walk-Throughs as well as a Frequently Asked Questions (FAQ) Index.
 For additional questions relating to electronic application submission, contact NIPR Customer Service at 855-674-6477.

-- Complete required Prelicensing Education (PE) coursework from a Michigan-approved PE provider prior to taking an examination.
+Complete the required Pre-licensing Education (PE) coursework from a Michigan-approved PE provider prior to taking an examination.

-- The education requirements may be met by either completing an approved 20-hour classroom course or successfully completing an approved self-study course.
+- PE requirements may be met by completing an approved 20-hour classroom course or completing an approved self-study course.

 - Upon completing the required PE program, applicants will be issued a Course Completion Certificate for each line of authority completed.
 The certificate is valid for 12 months from the completion date and the corresponding examination must be successfully completed during this 12-month period.

-- Successful completion of the examination.
-If the examination is not passed within six months, the applicant must submit a new license application and fee and reschedule their examination.
-Visit our Examination Information page for information specific to the examinations.
+- Successfully complete a Michigan licensing examination.
+If an examination is not passed within 180 days, the applicant must submit a new license application and fee on the NIPR website and reschedule their examination.